Form 8027: Your Complete Guide to Reporting Tip Income

 1. You can require employees to enter their cash tips into your point-of-sale (POS) system before clocking out at the end of each shift.
 Employees don’t need to enter tips from debit or credit card transactions, as your POS system should already capture these.

-2. You can use IRS Form 4070A or Form 4070 (both of which are included here) to have employees report their tips.
+2. You can use IRS Form 4070A or Form 4070 to have employees reporting tips (both electronic and cash tips).
 Form 4070A is a daily report of tips, while Form 4070 is for monthly reporting.

 3. You can require employees to report tips using your own form, as long as it includes: